Weld Strength and Stress Calculator

 Shear strength estimated using von Mises criterion (≈0.577 × tensile).

-• Apply safety factor ≥2.0 for fatigue loading
+• Apply a fatigue-specific reserve factor and detail category for cyclic loading

-• Verify actual weld quality matches design assumptions
+• Validate actual weld quality against the design assumptions

 Related Tools